Cheetahs At Safari Park Goes After Woman And Child, Video Captures Terrifying Moment

 She and the boy were the last ones left with the cheetahs closing in on them.
 She didn’t run, but it looked like she was trying to shoo them away.
 One of the cheetahs came very close looking quite agitated.
 It looked like the animal was on the attack.
 Thankfully, they all got to the car safely.

-According to Big Cats, a cheetah can run in short bursts approximately 70 mph.
+According to Big Cats, a cheetah can run in short bursts at approximately 70 mph.
 This gives them the speed they need to capture their prey.
 They are one of the greatest hunters in the world.
 The family at the safari park got lucky that these cheetahs didn’t try to grab the little boy out of the female’s arms thinking he was a small animal.
 The lesson to be learned here is to obey the rules when they say to stay safely in your vehicle at all times, even if it means missing out on that perfect photo op.